 Basis of Presentation

-The accompanying Condensed Consolidated Interim Financial Statements (the “interim financial statements”) and related financial information of AgriFORCE Growing Systems Ltd. (the “Company”) should be read in conjunction with the audited financial statements and the related notes thereto for the years ended December 31, 2020 and 2019 included in the Company’s Registration Statement on Form S-1/A (File No. 333-251380), which was filed with the Securities Exchange Commission (“SEC”) on June 30, 2021.
+The accompanying Unaudited Condensed Consolidated Interim Financial Statements and related financial information of AgriFORCE Growing Systems Ltd. should be read in conjunction with the audited financial statements and the related notes thereto for the years ended December 31, 2022 and 2021 included in the Company’s Annual Report on Form 10-K filed with the Securities and Exchange Commission (“SEC”) on March 13, 2023.
 These unaudited interim financial statements have been prepared in accordance with the rules and regulations of the United States Securities and SEC for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by the accounting principles generally accepted in the United States of America (“U.S. GAAP”) for complete financial statements.

-The accompanying interim financial statements as of September 30, 2021 and for the three and nine months ended September 30, 2021 and 2020, and the related interim information contained within the notes to the interim financial statements, are unaudited.
-The interim financial statements have been prepared in accordance with U.S. GAAP and on the same basis as the audited financial statements.
-In the opinion of management, the accompanying interim condensed financial statements contain all adjustments which are necessary to state fairly the Company’s financial position as of September 30, 2021, and the results of its operations and cash flows for the nine months ended September 30, 2021 and 2020.
+In the opinion of management, the accompanying interim financial statements contain all adjustments which are necessary to state fairly the Company’s financial position as of June 30, 2023 and December 31, 2022, and the results of its operations and cash flows during the six months ended June 30, 2023 and 2022.
 Such adjustments are of a normal and recurring nature.
-The results for the nine months ended September 30, 2021 are not necessarily indicative of the results to be expected for the full fiscal year ending December 31, 2021, or for any future period.
+The results for the six months ended June 30, 2023 are not necessarily indicative of the results to be expected for the full fiscal year ending December 31, 2023, or for any future period.

 Liquidity and Management’s Plan